War in Ukraine scrambles the Fed's options - KESQ

 “The near-term effects of the crisis appear to be inflationary, but the hit to growth is tougher to discern and puts central bankers in a very tough spot,” said Michael Schumacher, the head of macro strategy for Wells Fargo Securities.

+Powell did not specify the size of the hike.
+Schumacher thinks he will “hint strongly” on Wednesday that the Fed will raise rates by 0.25 percentage points.

-Others think he could opt to keep all options open given how fast the situation in Ukraine is developing, however.
+Others think he will look to keep all options open given how fast the situation in Ukraine is developing.

 “Once markets settle down, the major implication for the Fed from geopolitical tensions will be renewed inflationary pressure through higher energy prices and newly disrupted supply chains,” Citigroup’s team told clients.
 The bank thinks Powell will leave the option for a larger hike “on the table.”